 - Is sited where any oil spillage could run into an open drain or loose-fitting manhole cover.

 - Is sited within 50m of sources of drinking water, such as a well, borehole or spring.

-- Is sited over hard ground or hard surfaced ground that could allow spilled oil to enter “controlled water”.
+- Is sited over hard ground or hard-surfaced ground that could allow spilt oil to enter “controlled water”.

 - Is sited where the tank vent pipe outlet cannot be seen from the fill point.

-Then, your oil tank needs secondary containment bunded tank or bund built around tank).
+Then, your oil tank needs secondary containment bunded tank or bund built around the tank).